nragland37/aoc/README-2.md

 In general, you’ll follow a series of steps to solve a puzzle on the site:

-1. **Log in** on the Advent of Code website.
+1. **Log in** on the Advent of Code [website](https://adventofcode.com/2022).
 You do this by using your credentials from another service like GitHub, Google, Twitter, or Reddit.

 1. **Read** the puzzle text and pay special attention to the given example.
 You should make sure you understand the solution for the example data.

 1. **Download** your personalized input for the puzzle.
-You’ll need this input in order to find your unique answer to the problem.
+You’ll need this input in order to find your unique answer to the problem. ( e.g, https://adventofcode.com/2021/day/1/input )

 1. **Code up your solution.** This is the fun part, which you’ll get a lot of practice for in the rest of this tutorial.